shubhamd99/kotlin-android-development/README.md

 #### Navigation Architecture Component
 Jetpack Navigation Architecture Component library makes our development task much easier by providing many built-in tools to handle everything needed for in-app navigation.
 The new trend in Android development is Single activity with multiple fragments model.

+Its not recommended to pass data between destinations, best practice is listing a view model and get the data from the view model.

 * NavigationGraph - Its an XML resource file that contains all navigation related information, this allows us to manage navigation related task from single from single location.

 * NavHostFragment - Its an empty container we keep on the activity to hold the navigation graph.